Key Staff

 Dr. Zuckerman is the author of five books, several book chapters, dozens of articles in medical and academic journals, and in newspapers across the country.
 Her policy work has resulted in news coverage on all the major TV networks, including ABC, CBS, NBC, CNN, Fox News, public television, “60 Minutes,” “20/20,” “Voice of America,” National Public Radio, and in major U.S. print media such as The New York Times, Wall Street Journal, The Washington Post, The Washington Times, Los Angeles Times, Boston Globe, USA Today, Detroit Free Press, New York Daily News, Newsweek, Time, U.S. News and World Report, Forbes, Family Circle, New Yorker, Glamour, Self, as well as many other newspapers, magazines, and radio programs.
 She has also been interviewed on numerous documentaries in the U.S. and abroad, and two U.S. movies were based on her investigations.

-Tess Robertson-Neel is our Health Policy Associate.
+Tess Robertson-Neel is our Health Policy Manager.
 She monitors, tracks, and analyzes the activities of agencies of the U.S. Department of Health and Human Services as well as Congressional proposals and legislation.
-She works closely with our Health Policy Director to educate Congress and government agencies about ways to improve policies and programs.
-Tess collaborates with the Assistant to the President to keep NCHR running smoothly and to manage incoming team members and interns.
+She works closely with our President to educate Congress and government agencies about ways to improve policies and programs.
+Tess collaborates with the whole staff to keep NCHR running smoothly and to manage incoming team members and interns.
 She also contributes to policy-related research and informational content on the NCHR websites.

 Tess completed her Master of Public Health degree at the University of Virginia with a concentration on policy, ethics, and law.
 She previously received her B.A. from UVA in Global Studies – Global Public Health with a double major in Spanish.
 Before joining NCHR, her research focused on the impact of PFAS, phthalates and other endocrine disrupting chemicals and she brings that expertise to NCHR.
 She also previously worked as a Communications and Advocacy Fellow with Virginia Clinicians for Climate Action where she researched health and climate policy and magnified the voices of health practitioners who are passionate about climate change.
 She can be contacted at trn@center4research.org